SnehaKrishPV/freshersbatch-oct16/README.txt

-this change is for css assignments
+master change for js assignments this change is for css assignments
 <<<<<<< HEAD

 this is a readme file for html assignments